guimard/debian-js-lesson-1/README.md

 # Debian packaging lesson 1

-This step will show how to update a node package in Debian.
+This step will show how to update a simple node package in Debian.

 Before trying this, take a look to [our documentation](https://wiki.debian.org/Javascript/Tutorial)